 Welcome to the Steinhardt School of Culture, Education, and Human Development!
-NYU Steinhardt Undergraduate Orientation is comprised of 3 key components designed to welcome you to our vibrant community and allow you to get connected, to be involved, and to stay informed.
+NYU Steinhardt's New Undergraduate Experience is comprised of several key components designed to welcome you to our vibrant community and allow you to get connected, to be involved, and to stay informed.

 Online Orientation Portal